mikeerickson/nptemplating-docs/wip/docs/templating-commands/meeting-notes.md

 ![Template Chooser](/img/templates-meeting-notes.png)

 :::caution
-Due to utilization of advanced templating features, Meeting Note templates must be frontmatter style, legacy templates are **not** supported.
+Due to utilization of advanced templating features, Meeting Note templates must be using the frontmatter style, legacy templates are **not** supported.
 :::

 *****